Why This Site?

 Environmental impact assessment is a formal part of the planning process in the development of a wind farm.
 It involves undertaking environmental surveys of the proposed site to assess the potential significant environmental effects the wind farm may have, and to identify appropriate mitigation measures to eliminate or minimise these effects.

-The Environmental Impact Assessment will address –
+The Environmental Impact Assessment addresses –

 - Landscape and Visual effects